substrait-io/substrait/site/docs/community.md

 ## Get In Touch

 [Slack Channel]({{versions.slackinvitelink}})
-: The developers on Substrait frequent the Slack.
+: The developers of Substrait frequent the Slack channel.
 You can get an invite to the channel by following [this link]({{versions.slackinvitelink}}).

 [GitHub Issues](https://github.com/substrait-io/substrait/issues)